Marie-Louise von Motesiczky Charitable Trust

 National Youth Orchestra of Great Britain (CC 290598)

 Founded in 1948, NYO is open to 164 instrumentalists each year aged 13-19.
-Since 2017 the Trust has funded scholarships, in memory of Marie-Louise von Motesiczky’s brother Karl, a gifted amateur cellist who died in Auschwitz in 1943.
-The number of these awards is expanding from two a year for cello players in 2017-20 to three for cellists and one for another instrumentalist in 2021-24.
-Further grants are being made for bursaries for NYO Inspire Associates, a new group arising from NYO’s Inspire programme to widen access to orchestral playing to a high standard around the UK, and to support the work of a Digital Coordinator to develop NYO’s online activity which became so important during the period of Covid-19 lockdown.
+Since 2017 the Trust has funded scholarships in memory of Marie-Louise von Motesiczky’s brother Karl, a gifted amateur cellist who died in Auschwitz in 1943.
+The number of these awards expanded from two a year for cello players in 2017-20, to three for cellists and one for another instrumentalist in 2021-24.
+Further grants have been made for bursaries for NYO Inspire Associates, a new group arising from NYO’s Inspire programme to widen access to orchestral playing to a high standard around the UK, and to support the work of a Digital Coordinator to develop NYO’s online activity, which became so important during the period of Covid-19 lockdown.

 Publication Grants